mgonto/restangular/README.md

 * **It uses [promises](http://docs.angularjs.org/api/ng.$q)**.
 Instead of doing the "magic" filling of objects like $resource, it uses promises.
 * **You can use this in $routeProvider.resolve**.
 As Restangular returns promises, you can return any of the methods in the `$routeProvider.resolve` and you'll get the real object injected into your controller if you want.
 * **It doesn't have all those `$resource` bugs**.
-Restangular doesn't have problem with trailling slashes, additional `:` in the URL, escaping information, expecting only arrays for getting lists, etc.
+Restangular doesn't have problem with trailing slashes, additional `:` in the URL, escaping information, expecting only arrays for getting lists, etc.
 * **It supports all HTTP methods**.
 * **It supports ETag out of the box**.
 You don't have to do anything.
 ETags and If-None-Match will be used in all of your requests
 * **It supports self linking elements** If you receive from the server some item that has a link to itself, you can use that to query the server instead of writing the URL manually.